gschmutz/kafka-workshop/13b-stream-analytics-using-ksql/README.md

 docker exec -it ksqldb-cli ksql http://ksqldb-server-1:8088
 ```

-You should see the KSQL command prompt:s
+You should see the KSQL command prompt:

 ```
+OpenJDK 64-Bit Server VM warning: Option UseConcMarkSweepGC was deprecated in version 9.0 and will likely be removed in a future release.

                   ===========================================
                   =       _              _ ____  ____       =
                   =      | | _____  __ _| |  _ \| __ )      =